 (Aside here.
 The Instant Pot has changed my kitchen.
 It is more important to me than the Vitamix.
 I never thought I would feel that way, but if my house is on fire, I’m grabbing the dog and the Instant Pot, maybe Greg will grab the Vitamix)

-The Instant Pot makes using steel-cut oats soooo easy. (disclaimer: this is not a sponsored post, we are just super enthused about using an Instant Pot)
+The Instant Pot makes using steel-cut oats soooo easy. (disclaimer: this is not a sponsored post, we are just super enthused about using an Instant Pot.
+The link is an Amazon affiliate link)

 Let’s talk about oatmeal.
 The difference between steel-cut oats and rolled oats is how they are processed.
 Both start with whole oat grouts, but steel-cut oats are simply the whole grain passed through thin blades that cut the oat kernel into smaller pieces.
 Rolled oats are steamed and then rolled out, making them faster to cook.